greenbes/greenbes.github.io/_posts/2014-05-26-02-a-second-post.markdown

 ---
 layout: post
-title:  "A Second post"
+title:  "A message to the future"
 date:   2014-05-26 13:53:00
 categories: test fake
 ---

-I am changing the text of this post to see whether GitHub automatically pushes text when I click "save".
-Does the Jekyll site automatically republish?
+Dear unseen reader,

+Seriously, you have better things to do with your time than watching me learn how GitHub handles publishing revisions.